SaiSindhuja197/mslearn-fabric/Instructions/Labs/08-data-warehouse-analyze-data-in-a-warehouse.md

 # Exercise 6: Analyze Data in a Warehouse with Fabric Copilot

-### Estimated Duration: 60 minutes
+### Estimated Duration: 60 Minutes

-In this lab, you will analyze data in a warehouse using Fabric Copilot by connecting to your data source, running queries, and visualizing insights to drive informed decision-making.
+In this exercise, you will analyze data in a warehouse using Fabric Copilot by connecting to your data source, running queries, and visualizing insights to drive informed decision-making.

-## Lab objectives

-You will be able to complete the following tasks:

-- Connect to the Warehouse
-- Explore Data Sources
-- Run Data Queries
-- Visualize Data Insights
-- Generate Reports
-- Collaborate on Findings

 ## Analyze Data in a Warehouse